Design history archive of Matt Lamont

 Studio Culture 001 – Utilising our extensive print archive

-Matt has been collecting design books and ephemera for around a decade.
-What started as a way of researching, without having to look at the same library stack of library books, become an obsession of finding rare volumes, and spending hours looking for new, undiscovered items online.
+Our Design Director Matt has been collecting design books and ephemera for around a decade.
+What started as a way of researching, without having to look at the same library stack of library books, soon became an obsession of finding rare volumes, and spending hours looking for new, undiscovered items online.

 Situated in Bradford, we don’t have a beaming design scene, arts-focused bookshops or places to find ephemera.
 What we do have though, is great space, people and real positivity and civic pride.
-Assembly Bradford become the home of Matts growing archive and within a few years the collection has doubled in size.
+Our base at Assembly Bradford has become the home of Matts growing archive and within a few years the collection has doubled in size.

 The thing he loves about collecting is, “every item leads to another.
 1950s design magazines featuring poster designers, leaving me searching for monographs, monographs lead to catalogues and so on.
 My interests have broadened over the last few years, from Dutch design to Sculpture, to mid-century architecture magazines and stamps.
 Every item represents a time, a place, technological process, a certain stock, typeface, size.
 A piece of design ephemera is a collection of decisions presented in printed form.”